Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 transcript.
 The following code blocks illustrate these differences.
 <br/>

-## Prep a Monologue (no talker info)

-### View a messy monologue
+## Monologues

-This could be a story or instructions - anything where you don’t care about talker information.
+This could be a story etc - anything where you don’t care about talker information.
 You should format your transcript so that there is a vector (column) of words.
 All other metadata will be retained.
 Here’s a sample monologue with all sorts of junk in a column called ‘word’.
 The ‘clean_monologue’ function should split and append a unique identifier to each word while retaining empty strings that could be meaningful.
 Defaults are to omit stopwords and lemmatize.

 ``` r
 #raw messy transcript of a monologue with missing obs and text that needs to be split